paradxum/rtcpxr_collector/README.md

 # Basic usage
 This is meant to be part of a larger project (hence a library.)
 I highly suggest you configure your phones to send to your collector with the "name" set to the mac address of the handset.
-This is the only way to uniquely identify a handset.
+This is the only way to uniquely identify a handset (that I've found at least.)

 To run the code with all the defaults:
 ```